 We are developing our product candidate, LUM-201, for treatment of a subset of PGHD patients based on a once daily weight-based oral dosing regimen.
 The current standard of care for growth therapies for patients in the United States is a daily subcutaneous injection of rhGH.
-There are a variety of currently marketed rhGH therapies administered by daily subcutaneous injection and used for the treatment of GHD, principally Norditropin® (Novo Nordisk A/S ("Novo Nordisk")), Humatrope® (Eli Lilly and Company), Nutropin-AQ® (F. Hoffman-La Roche Ltd./Genentech, Inc.), Genotropin® (Pfizer Inc.), Saizen® (Merck Serono S.A.), Tev-tropin® (Teva Pharmaceuticals Industries Ltd.), Omnitrope® (Sandoz GmbH), Valtropin® (LG Life Science and Biopartners GmbH), and Zomacton® (Ferring Pharmaceuticals, Inc.).
-These rhGH drugs, apart from Valtropin, are well-established therapies and are widely accepted by physicians, patients, caregivers, third-party payors and pharmacy benefit managers ("PBMs"), as the standard of care for the treatment of GHD.
+There are a variety of currently marketed rhGH therapies administered by daily subcutaneous injection and used for the treatment of GHD, principally Norditropin® (Novo Nordisk A/S ("Novo Nordisk")), Humatrope® (Eli Lilly and Company), Nutropin-AQ® (F. Hoffman-La Roche Ltd./Genentech, Inc.), Genotropin® (Pfizer Inc.), Saizen® (Merck Serono S.A.), Tev-tropin® (Teva Pharmaceuticals Industries Ltd.), Omnitrope® (Sandoz GmbH), Valtropin® (LG Life Science and Biopartners GmbH) and Zomacton® (Ferring Pharmaceuticals, Inc.), as well as therapies administered by weekly subcutaneous injection by Skytrofa® (Ascendis Pharma), Ngenla® (OPKO Health, Inc. in collaboration with Pfizer Inc.) and Sogroya® (Novo Nordisk, Inc.).
+These rhGH drugs, apart from Valtropin, Skytrofa, Ngenla and Sogroya, are well-established therapies and are widely accepted by physicians, patients, caregivers, third-party payors and pharmacy benefit managers ("PBMs"), as the standard of care for the treatment of GHD.
 Physicians, patients, third-party payors and PBMs may not accept the addition of LUM-201 to their current treatment regimens for a variety of potential reasons, including concerns about incurring potential additional costs related to LUM-201, the perception that the use of LUM-201 will be of limited additional benefit to patients, or limited long-term safety data compared to currently available rhGH treatments.

-In addition to the currently approved and marketed daily rhGH therapies, there are a variety of experimental therapies and devices that are in various stages of clinical development by companies already participating in the rhGH market as well as potential new entrants, principally Ascendis Pharma A/S, Novo Nordisk, Genexine Inc. and OPKO Health, Inc. (in collaboration with Pfizer).
-Ascendis Pharma A/S's TransConTM hGH (lonapegsomatropin), a long-acting once-weekly prodrug of somatropin and OPKO Health, Inc.'s Somatrogon©, a once-weekly injectable long-acting human growth hormone molecule are currently under review by the FDA.
-These two long-acting growth hormone therapeutic candidates may be approved this year and may be commercially available soon thereafter.
+In addition to the currently approved and marketed daily rhGH therapies, there are a variety of experimental therapies and devices that are in various stages of clinical development by companies already participating in the rhGH market as well as potential new entrants, principally Novo Nordisk, Genexine Inc. and OPKO Health, Inc. (in collaboration with Pfizer).
+During the fourth quarter of 2021, OPKO Health, Inc.'s NGENLA® (somatrogon), a once-weekly injectable long-acting human growth hormone molecule, was granted regulatory approvals in Europe, Japan, Australia and Canada and became commercially available in Canada during the first quarter of 2022.